burnsfisher/STM32SerialFlashLoader/README.md

 Packard of Altus Metrum for use via a USB connection.
 This one is the equivalent for a serial connection.

-This loader lives in the bottom 0x1000 bytes of flash memory, so the program it is loading must be built to load and start above it.
+This loader lives in the bottom 0x1000 (or 0x2000--specified by APPLICATION_BASE) bytes of flash memory, so the program it is loading must be built to load and start above it.

 This has a lot of debug code in it (ifdef'ed out) and also has some metadata so that it should be importable as a project in Atollic TrueStudio.